JonasPrimbs/oidc-e2ea-server/README.md

 - Reverse Proxy: [Traefik Proxy](https://traefik.io/traefik/)
 - OpenID Provider: [Keycloak](https://www.keycloak.org/)
 - User Database: [PostgreSQL](https://www.postgresql.org/)
-- Remote ID Token (RIDT) Endpoint: An HTTP endpoint written in [GO](https://go.dev/)
+- ID Assertion Token (IAT) Endpoint: An HTTP endpoint written in [GO](https://go.dev/)

 ### Server Configuration

-This section describes the configuration parameters of the RIDT Endpoint.
+This section describes the configuration parameters of the IAT Endpoint.
 They are applied by injecting them as environment variables to the running application.
 This can be done by defining the variables in the Docker container or by placing an `.env` file in the execution directory.